leperas/Multi-Angle-Mie-Droplet-Sizing/README.txt

 tar -jxf multi-angle-mie-sizing_v1.tar.bz2

 Additional installation instructions are found within the README.install included in the multi-angle-mie-sizing_v1.tar.bz2 package.
-Do not use the Repo install instructions with the old v1 package, use the included install instructions.
+Do NOT use the Repo install instructions with the old v1 package, use the included install instructions.

 DOCUMENTATION

-Documentation currently consists of reading my dissertation - sorry about that.
-But there is a complete HOWTO step-by-step example in the Appendix.
-My recomenndation is to download the Version 1 tar.bz2 package and install it as suggested.
+Complete documentation currently consists of reading my dissertation and following the complete HOWTO step-by-step example in the Appendix- sorry about that.
+This means downloading the Version 1 tar.bz2 package and installing it as suggested.
 Get my dissertation from http://www.lib.vt.edu/.
 Read it, go through the example in the appendix.
 At that point you will have the basic idea about things and can move on to the latest version and features.

+The MASTER branch in the repository now has limited documentatio, consisting only of a complete HOWTO step-by-step example in the Appendix.
+There is no in-depth explanation of options or use.
+Ultimately this documentation will completely replace the disertation, but that point is still in the distant future.

-The documentation for the latest version(s) in the Repo is probably going to be lagging behind development (other than than comments in the code), so having the original version as a starting point should help.
-If you want to grab the Repo and modify things, feel free to contact me so I can explain what is going on, and we can work together constructively.
+If you grab the Repo and want to modify things, feel free to contact me so I can explain what is going on, and we can work together constructively.

 Thanks for your iterest.
 Stephen LePera
-Virginia Tech, 2012
+2013